openstack/releases/doc/source/stein/schedule.rst

 The deadline for submitting new target drivers to Cinder is 10 Jan 2019 (23:59 UTC).
 New target drivers must be complete with unit tests at this point in time.
-The target driver must also have a 3rd Party CI running reliably and the target driver must be marged at this point to be included in the Stein release.
+The target driver must also have a 3rd Party CI running reliably and the target driver must be merged at this point to be included in the Stein release.

 .. _s-cinder-fp-freeze: